nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Pros:

-*1. Supports offline work.
+* Supports offline work.
 User does not have to depend on Internet connectivity to use application.
-*2. Supports adding of tasks without deadlines.
+* Supports adding of tasks without deadlines.
 User’s one-shot approach is met when adding.
-*3. Supports editing and deleting of existing tasks.
+* Supports editing and deleting of existing tasks.
 User is able to not only reschedule, but also discard tasks that cannot be completed.
-*4. Supports adding of deadlines and reminders.
+* Supports adding of deadlines and reminders.
 User will be reminded when a deadline is approaching.
-*5. Supports searching and sorting of to-do items.
+* Supports searching and sorting of to-do items.
 User is able to find specific tasks easily.
-*6. Supports viewing of tasks that are completed.
+* Supports viewing of tasks that are completed.
 User is able to know which tasks are completed and which are yet to be completed.
-*7. Displays tasks in a user-friendly manner.
+* Displays tasks in a user-friendly manner.
-*8. Supports a way to prioritise a task.
+* Supports a way to prioritise a task.
 User is able to view prioritised task at the top of the task list.
-*9. Supports a way to recover deleted task.
+* Supports a way to recover deleted task.
 User is able to recover deleted task when the task is deleted unintentionally.
-*10. Supports grouping of task.
+* Supports grouping of task.
 User is able to create lists to group related task together.
-*11. Supports sharing of task.
+* Supports sharing of task.
 User is able to share task list with other users with internet connection.
-*12. Supports synchronisation.
+* Supports synchronisation.
 User is able to view updated shared list real-time with internet connection.
-*13. Supports predictive due date input.
+* Supports predictive due date input.
 Wunderlist can understand more colloquial/natural inputs and translate to specific dates, e.g. Wunderlist can detect words like ‘next week’ and add a specific due date to the input task.

 Cons:

-*1. Does not work with event with time slots.
-User is not able to manage events.
+* Does not work with event with time slots.
+User is not able to manage events
-*2. Does not categorise tasks.
-User may find it hard to differentiate tasks with and without deadlines.
+* Does not categorise tasks.
+User may find it hard to differentiate tasks with and without deadlines
-*3. Does not support an "Undo" option.
-Tasks that were incorrectly added has to be edited or deleted manually.
+* Does not support an "Undo" option.
+Tasks that were incorrectly added has to be edited or deleted manually
-*4. Does not store data into local storage files but links to an online user account instead.
-Internet connectivity is still dependent if user wants to work from different computers.
+* Does not store data into local storage files but links to an online user account instead.
+Internet connectivity is still dependent if user wants to work from different computers
-*5. Does not have one-shot approach when performing functions other than adding a task with no deadlines.
-Requires a few clicks to perform functions.
+* Does not have one-shot approach when performing functions other than adding a task with no deadlines
+* Requires a few clicks to perform functions

 **Product #2: Google Calendar + Google Task**

 Pros:

-*1. Supports displaying tasks in different views.
-Users are able to use multiple views.
+* Supports displaying tasks in different views.
+Users are able to use multiple views
-*2. Supports setting notification for tasks.
-Users are able to set notification timing for specific tasks *3.
-Supports syncing with multiple calendars (Personal + Shared Calendars).
-Users are able to see tasks/events from multiple calendars in 1 page.
+* Supports setting notification for tasks.
+Users are able to set notification timing for specific tasks
+* Supports syncing with multiple calendars (Personal + Shared Calendars).
+Users are able to see tasks/events from multiple calendars in 1 page
-*4. Supports sharing of calendars.
-Users are able to share their calendars with other users.
+* Supports sharing of calendars.
+Users are able to share their calendars with other users
-*5. Supports integration with smartphones.
-Users are able to view the tasks from any devices *6.
-Supports unique holidays calendar, e.g. Holidays in Singapore.
-Users are able to check on the holidays of the countries they are visiting.
+* Supports integration with smartphones.
+Users are able to view the tasks from any devices
+* Supports unique holidays calendar, e.g. Holidays in Singapore.
+Users are able to check on the holidays of the countries they are visiting
-*7. Supports daily agenda emails.
-Users are able to enable daily agenda emails to be reminded on the agenda of that day *8.
-Supports embedding of calendar.
-Users are able to embed their Google Calendar to their website/blog.
+* Supports daily agenda emails.
+Users are able to enable daily agenda emails to be reminded on the agenda of that day
+* Supports embedding of calendar.
+Users are able to embed their Google Calendar to their website/blog
-*9. Supports changing the colour of the tab.
-Users are able to group tasks by changing the colour of the tab *10.
-Supports creating repeated task, e.g. Weekly group meeting at certain timings.
+* Supports changing the colour of the tab.
+Users are able to group tasks by changing the colour of the tab
+* Supports creating repeated task, e.g. Weekly group meeting at certain timings.
 Users are able to create events/tasks that will be repeated every day/week/month/year, e.g. timetable

 Cons:

-*1. Requires a Google Account
+* Requires a Google Account
-*2. Daily agenda emails are sent only at 5am of that day *3.
-No tutorial on all features, new users will not be able to use the hidden advanced features, e.g. Daily Agenda Emails, task, reminders (By Google Inbox).
+* Daily agenda emails are sent only at 5am of that day
+* No tutorial on all features, new users will not be able to use the hidden advanced features, e.g. Daily Agenda Emails, task, reminders (By Google Inbox)
-*4. Reminders from Google Inbox are shown only on the smartphones.
+* Reminders from Google Inbox are shown only on the smartphones

 **Product #3: to-doist**

 Pros:

-* 1. Supports adding of tasks that can be marked as 'done'.
-User is able to mark completed tasks as done.
+* Supports adding of tasks that can be marked as 'done'.
+User is able to mark completed tasks as done
-* 2. Supports adding of tasks without deadlines.
-User is able to add task without deadlines with a one shot approach.
+* Supports adding of tasks without deadlines.
+User is able to add task without deadlines with a one shot approach
-* 3. Supports searching of tasks.
-User is able to find a task quickly.
+* Supports searching of tasks.
+User is able to find a task quickly
-* 4. Supports in different platform.
-User is able to access the application quickly from the computer or mobile devices.
+* Supports in different platform.
+User is able to access the application quickly from the computer or mobile devices
-* 5. Supports offline environment.
-User does not have to depend on Internet connectivity to use application.
+* Supports offline environment.
+User does not have to depend on Internet connectivity to use application
-* 6. Supports postponement of tasks.
-User can postpone tasks when the need arise.
+* Supports postponement of tasks.
+User can postpone tasks when the need arise

 Cons:

-* 1. The user has to search through all existing tasks to look for an empty slot, which is not considered a user-friendly approach.
+* The user has to search through all existing tasks to look for an empty slot, which is not considered a user-friendly approach.
-* 2. Blocking of multiple slots for tasks with unconfirmed timings is not supported.
-User will not be able to schedule tasks with unconfirmed timings.
+* Blocking of multiple slots for tasks with unconfirmed timings is not supported.
+User will not be able to schedule tasks with unconfirmed timings
-* 3. Internet connectivity is required to access the application through other devices.
+* Internet connectivity is required to access the application through other devices

 **Product #4: Remember the Milk**

 Pros:

-* 1. Supports searching of task.
-User is able to search for task through keywords.
+* Supports searching of task.
+User is able to search for task through keywords
-* 2. Supports adding of task with no deadlines.
+* Supports adding of task with no deadlines
-* 3. Supports capturing of tasks to be done after a certain date.
+* Supports capturing of tasks to be done after a certain date
-* 4. Supports capturing of tasks to be done before a certain date, i.e. ‘due date’
+* Supports capturing of tasks to be done before a certain date, i.e. ‘due date’
-* 5. Supports task repetition.
+* Supports task repetition
-* 6. Supports the ‘one shot’ approach through “Smart Add” feature.
-User is able to use each feature with the respective commands all in a single command.
+* Supports the ‘one shot’ approach through “Smart Add” feature.
+User is able to use each feature with the respective commands all in a single command
-* 7. Support categorisation of tasks through “List” feature, making organisation simpler.
+* Support categorisation of tasks through “List” feature, making organisation simpler
-* 8. Supports offline use.
+* Supports offline use
-* 9. Supports prioritising of tasks.
+* Supports prioritising of tasks
-* 10. Supports checking off completed tasks.
+* Supports checking off completed tasks
-* 11. Support multi-platform use: Android, iOS, BlackBerry
+* Support multi-platform use: Android, iOS, BlackBerry

 Cons:

-* 1. Requires user to sign in.
+* Requires user to sign in
-* 2. Certain features are only accessible through purchase.
+* Certain features are only accessible through purchase
-* 3. Does not support automatic release of blocked dates once date is confirmed..
+* Does not support automatic release of blocked dates once date is confirmed
-* 4. Does not offer a calendar view or any function to easily determine a free time slot for a task.
+* Does not offer a calendar view or any function to easily determine a free time slot for a task